sdjespersen/jack-cli/README.md

 `jmess -c jack_connections.tsv`

-Note that if you have connections running, the command above will make the connections that were saved in `jack_connections.tsv`, leaving intact existing connections.
-(In other words, it will only *add* connections, never remove them.)
-If you want to get exactly the graph represented in `jack_connections.tsv`, use the flag `-d` to disconnect all first:
+Note that the command above will make the connections that were saved in `jack_connections.tsv` *while leaving intact existing connections*.
+In other words, it will only *add* connections, never remove them.
+If you instead want to get exactly the graph represented in `jack_connections.tsv`, use in combination with the flag `-d` to disconnect all first:

 `jmess -d -c jack_connections.tsv`